 As an extension students can also look into how elephants have adapted to being hunted in excess.

-This MiniLab is based on the Elephant Ivory Cache activity from the Science Education Partnership (SEP) program at the Fred Hutchinson Cancer Research Center in Seattle, WA.
+This MiniLab is based on the Elephant Ivory Cache activity from the Science Education Partnership (SEP) program at the Fred Hutch Cancer Center in Seattle, WA.
 The SEP program provides additional lesson materials for this lab as well as extensive curricular materials as part of a broader Elephant Conservation: Ivory Cache unit.
 These resources can be found at the Science Education Partnership.

 The entire hands-on wet lab can be completed in the span of a single classroom period.
 Ideal for AP Environmental Sciences, AP Biology.

 Materials Included in each Elephant Ivory Expedition MiniLab:

 Each MiniLab contains enough materials for 10 workstations, 2 – 3 students per workstation.

 - One bottle of 100 mL Tris-Acetate-EDTA (TAE) buffer concentrate, enough to make 2L of running buffer